wubero/Guided-MT-Code2Vec/README.md

 # Guided-MT-Code2vec
 This repository works with genetic programming to optimize metrics for code2vec method name prediction.
 The rough architecture for this is depicted in the image below.
+(This will be updated asap)
 ![Architecture plan](./src/main/resources/Architecture_plan.png)